home-assistant/home-assistant.io/source/_integrations/acaia.markdown

 ## Possible use-cases

 This integration can be used in combination with integrations for smart coffee machines, such as the [La Marzocco integration](https://www.home-assistant.io/integrations/lamarzocco/) integration.
-It could also be used to display the weight on secondary displays when brewing on a Pyxis or Lunar and cannot see the display.
+It could also be used to display the weight on secondary displays when brewing on a Pyxis or Lunar where you cannot see the display.

 ## Automations